Cprime50/Dpj-Blog/exampleSite/content/blog/github-actions-error.md

 ---
 title: "Github actions: Action failed with "The process '/usr/bin/git' failed with exit code 128"
-description: "If youre getting this error while trying to use gitub actions you need to give actions read write permision in that repo."
+description: "The error message The process '/usr/bin/git' failed with exit code 128 typically indicates that GitHub Actions does not have the required permissions to execute certain tasks in your repository.
+This could be due to restrictions on the actions that can be run, or limitations on the scope of the workflows."
-image: "post-4.png"
+image: "images/post/post-4.png"
 date: 2023-11-26 T18:19:25+06:00
 categories: ["programming"]
 tags: ["github"]